United States Edition

 • Medium

 Plant in a location that enjoys full sun and remember to water moderately.
 Keep in mind when planting that German Winter is thought of as hardy, so German Winter will tend to go dormant or grow slowly over the winter months.
-Use USDA Hardiness Zone 5 - 9 as your guideline for the appropriate climate for this plant.
-German Winter requires a soil ph of 6.0 - 7.0 meaning it does best in weakly acidic soil - neutral soil.
+German Winter requires a sandy soil with a ph of 6.0 - 7.0 - it grows best in weakly acidic soil to neutral soil.

 Growing German Winter from seed